Metal Clay Qualifications, Training, Classes, Courses and Workshops

 The extended PMC Certification consists of three modules is for those intending to teach PMC or create more technically complex items.
 Each module takes 14 hours to complete.
 Again, each module can be taken in time segments subject to studio availability.
 The PMC Studio operate a network of PMC Studio Accredited Teaching Centres (ATCs) across the UK.
 A current list can be found on their website.

 In France, PMC Studio France is the only training centre running full certification classes in France and Continental Europe.
 Wholly independent, their courses are fully recognised by the PMC Guild internationally and the grades of competency exceed the minimum requirements set by the Guild.
 Their certification courses are modular (three in total), three days long and can be taken in any order.
 Some of their students complete the full course over nine days, some spread them out over several months, others complete them as part of a learning holiday.

 Wild Designs Jewellery Making Diploma - Chester, Cheshire, UK

 This course is only run by the Mid Cornwall School of Jewellery.
-It has no association with any supplier of metal clay.
+It has no association with any supplier of metal clay and has no accreditation.

 The Mid Cornwall School of Jewellery has a home study metal clay course.

-Hadar Jacobson announced she will be introducing an accreditation program for her own brand of Bronze and Copper clays.
-This will be by invitation only and will launch in 2014.
+Hadar Jacobson has an accreditation program for her own brand of Bronze and Copper clays.